BeeChains/therootzone/index.md

 [![image](https://user-images.githubusercontent.com/37987346/101999396-a37e4380-3caa-11eb-8cc6-e61fb53c7855.png)](http://shapereality.innerinetcompany.hns.to/)

-# At [Inner I Net Company](http://dlink.innerinetcompany.hns.to/), our Handshake Top Level Domains are nourished from the ROOT OF PERCEPTION to spiritualize potentials for an abundance of fruits.
+# At [Inner I Net Company](http://dlink.innerinetcompany.hns.to/), we cultivate Divine Gifts to elevate the economics.
+Our Handshake Top Level Domains are nourished from the ROOT OF PERCEPTION, and reborn to spiritualize potentials for an abundance of fruits.
 [Own The Web 3](http://official.owntheweb3.hns.to/) we Consciously CHOOSE to Bend and [SHAPE Reality](http://innerinetcompany.shapereality.hns.to/) while customizing [The Root Zone](http://therootzone.hns.to/) File of the Internet with our [HNS-DOMAINS](http://home.hns-domains.hns.to/).

 Now, We [ThePeople](http://we.thepeople.hns.to/) CAN, customize the roots making the UX more personal than ever.